LeiWangR/leiwangr.github.io/_pages/about.md

 I personally do not have any news; the most exciting updates are coming from my talented students!

+- 02/05/2024: One paper has been accepted at ICML 2024.
+Congratulations to my Summer Scholar <font color="blue">Xiuyuan (Jack) Yuan</font>!
 - 22/02/2024: My proposed project, "ActiveIntelligence: CAM-FALL (Camera-based Fall Alert System)," has been officially included in the 2024 Techlauncher program.
 Mr. Francis Williams, representing Active Intelligence Corp., will be the client for this project. <font color="blue">Jushang Qiu</font> will act as the 'delegated client' at ANU on behalf of Lei Wang.
 - 19/02/2024: I am the primary supervisor for six ANU students: <font color="blue">Dexuan Ding</font>, <font color="blue">Qixiang Chen</font>, <font color="blue">Huilin Chen</font>, <font color="blue">Liyun Zhu</font>, <font color="blue">Jushang Qiu</font>, and <font color="blue">Liwen Luo</font>.
 I am also supervising <font color="blue">Yifan Chen</font> and <font color="blue">Arjun Raj</font> on industry research projects.
 - 02/02/2024: Congratulations to <font color="blue">Xiuyuan (Jack) Yuan</font> for successfully completing the 'Video Dynamics Distillation' project for the ANU Summer Scholars Program!